Neurotypic-ai/magus-mark/README.md

 ## Overview

-Obsidian Magic provides intelligent tagging and organization for AI chat exports and technical knowledge, with a focus on making your knowledge base more searchable and navigable.
+Magus Mark provides intelligent tagging and organization for AI chat exports and technical knowledge, with a focus on making your knowledge base more searchable and navigable.
 The system implements a carefully designed taxonomy with fixed categories to ensure tag consistency and utility.

 ### Key Features